grucloud/grucloud/docusaurus/docs/azure/resources/Network/WebApplicationFirewallPolicy.md

                               }
                             },
                             targetListener: {
+                              description: 'Reference to a listener to redirect the request to.',
                               properties: { id: [Object] },
-                              description: 'Reference to another subresource.',
                               'x-ms-azure-resource': true
                             },
                             targetUrl: {